DanielSteele1/Orbit-Kanban-board-application/README.md

 - All user data saved into LocalStorage.
 - Drag and Drop any column to re-order the board.
 Especially useful if you have a full board with lots of tasks, and need to reorder everyting quickly.
 Also planned to be implemented in the main area in which the user see's all thier boards.

+- Search for boards by board name & filter boards by multiple means such as date created, alphabetically sorted etc.

 - Ability to export each a board's data, possibly via JSON.

 - One click copy feature on every task.

 ---